aayberk/git_heatmap/README.md

 - `Effort Min`
 - `Effort Max`

-Behavior:

-- Columns are sortable
+Double-clicking an author filters Files, Commits, Heatmap, and summary to that author. `Clear Author Filter` removes the filter.

+### Code Statistics

+- Shows file format and language-style distribution.
+- Provides a GitHub-like contribution calendar.
+- Contribution calendar can show `Commits` or `Effort`.
+- Shows average hourly commit activity for the last 30 days.
-- Double-clicking an author activates an author filter
+- Respects the active author filter when present.
-- The `Files`, `Commits`, `Heatmap`, and summary views switch to that author's scope

-## Summary and Filters

-The summary line updates according to the active scope:

-- full loaded history
-- selected author
-- selected commit
-- PR overlay scope

-The right-side labels indicate active filters for:

-- PR overlay
-- author
-- commit
+### Token Usage

+Reads local usage files for Claude and Codex.

+- `Scope`: `Global` or current `Repository`.
+- `Group`: `Monthly` or `Daily`.
+- `Metric`: `Tokens` or `Price`.
+- `Providers`: Claude and Codex visibility.
+- Monthly view shows all monthly history.
+- Daily chart shows the last 3 months.
+- Daily tables list all daily history.
+- Claude and Codex are shown as separate tables.
+- Tables include input, cache write, cache read, output, total, and price fields.

+Token Usage loads in a background thread so the UI does not freeze.
+Price values are estimates based on known model pricing.

 ## PR Overlay

 `PR Overlay` compares:

-- `base branch`
+- `Base branch`
-- `target branch`
+- `Target branch`

-The plugin uses:

-- branch diff for changed files
-- commit range for PR-scoped commit and author analytics

-When PR overlay is active:
+When overlay is active:

-- `Files` shows only changed files
+- Files shows only diff files.
-- `Commits` shows only commits in the compared range
+- Commits shows only commits in the branch range.
-- `Authors` shows only authors in the compared range
+- Authors are calculated from the same range.
-- the summary reflects the PR scope
+- Summary reflects the PR scope.

-`Clear Overlay` returns the tool window to the current branch/date-range analysis.

-### Aggregate mode limitation

-`PR Overlay` is available only in single-repository mode.
+PR Overlay is disabled in `All repositories` mode.

-When `Repository = All repositories`:

-- overlay is disabled
-- branch history is loaded from each discovered repository
-- results are merged into one aggregate view

-## Multi-Repository Support
+## Multi-Repository Mode

-If the project root itself is not a Git repository but contains multiple Git repositories, the plugin can discover them.
+The plugin can discover Git repositories under the project root even when the project root itself is not a Git repository.

-Modes:

-- `Single repository`
+- Single-repository mode enables branch selection.
-- `All repositories`
+- `All repositories` merges commits into an aggregate workspace view.

-In aggregate mode:

-- commits from all discovered repositories are merged
-- file paths are prefixed so duplicate relative paths remain distinguishable
+- Aggregate file paths are prefixed by repository to avoid ambiguity.
-- the `Commits` tab shows a `Repo` column
+- The Commits tab shows a `Repo` column in aggregate mode.
+- PR Overlay is not available in aggregate mode.

 ## Estimated Effort

-The plugin includes a heuristic effort model for a mid-to-senior developer baseline.
+Effort is heuristic and represents an estimated range for a 5-year mid-senior developer baseline.
+It is not actual tracked time.

-It is used in:
+Effort is used in:

-- commit rows
+- Commit rows
-- author totals
+- Author totals
-- summary line
+- Summary
-- PR overlay summary
+- PR overlay scope

-This is an estimated engineering effort range, not tracked or actual time.

-## Expected Workflow

-1. Select a repository or `All repositories`
-2. Select a branch if you are in single-repository mode
-3. Click `Load`
-4. Review the heatmap, files, commits, and author analytics
-5. Optionally set a date range
-6. Optionally activate `PR Overlay`
-7. Optionally drill down by author or commit

 ## Known Limitations

-- PR overlay is disabled in aggregate mode
+- PR Overlay works only in single-repository mode.
-- Effort values are heuristic estimates, not real recorded time
+- Effort values are estimates, not actual time.
-- Very large repositories may still need additional performance tuning
-- Some IntelliJ UI APIs currently emit deprecation warnings during compilation
+- Very large Git histories can take time during the first load.
+- Token Usage filter changes run in the background, but raw event caching would be needed for true recomputation speedups.
+- Token prices are calculated from known model pricing; fallback pricing may be used for newer unknown models.

 ## Troubleshooting

 ### Build fails because of Java version

-Check:

 ```bash
 java -version